rthuffman/WFGY/ProblemMap/Atlas/atlas-negative-space-report-v1.md

 Its purpose is to make four things explicit:

 1. what Atlas v1 does **not** claim
-2. which parts of the atlas remain intentionally unfinished
+2. which parts of the Atlas remain intentionally unfinished
 3. which structures remain visible without being promoted
 4. how future growth should proceed without silently rewriting the core